Here is how to cook duck the right way! Pan fried duck breast, oven roasted whole duck and more about the famous Beijing duck!

 Pretty sure you must have heard of it before.

-But let me be honest here.
-If there is one duck recipe that pops up into my mind right away, well that must be the world famous Beijing duck, Moo Shu Duck or Peking duck!
-We are talking about a glazed whole roasted duck with the crispiest skin ever.
+But honestly, if there is one duck recipe that pops up into my mind right away, that must be the world famous Beijing duck, Moo Shu Duck or Peking duck!
+Glazed whole roasted duck with the crispiest skin ever.

 Chefs traditionally serve Beijing duck with thin pancakes, salty sweet hoisin sauce and fresh cucumber or spring onion.